crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 Upload one of your email templates for more effective warm-up.
 We'll use your actual content in controlled proportions to build authentic sending patterns.

-### Step 3: Activate Inbox Insight
+### Step 3: Activate Inbox Placement

-Click "Enable Inbox Insight" in your dashboard.
+Click "Enable Inbox Placement" in your dashboard.
 No complex configuration needed—we handle the setup automatically.

 ### Step 4: Start Monitoring